Kinetic Friction - Definition, Types, Examples, FAQs

 kinetic friction between moving ball and surface of table

-We can define kinetic friction as- When two bodies in contact with each other move with respect to each other, rubbing the surfaces in contact, the friction between them is kinetic friction.
-Direction of kinetic friction is the opposite to the velocity of the body moving on the surface of another body (see figure-3).
+We can also define kinetic friction as when two bodies in contact with each other move concerning each other, rubbing the surfaces in contact, the friction between them is kinetic.
+The direction of kinetic friction is the opposite of the velocity of the body moving on the surface of another body.

 The magnitude of kinetic friction depends on the normal force or the normal reaction acting between the two bodies.
 So we can write-